Public Sculpture Opportunity

 Both CDs were produced to raise funds for “The Paul Dresser Project” which will honor the world-renowned composer and Terre Haute native, with a sculpture near his boyhood home in Fairbanks Park.
 His best known work, “On the Banks of the Wabash, Far Away,” was adopted as the state song of Indiana in 1913.

-Help Terre Haute "Turn to the River"
+Terre Haute continues "Turn to the River" Reconnection

 Turn to the River is a comprehensive plan to discover the ways in which public art and design may play a central role in reconnecting downtown Terre Haute, Indiana, with the Wabash River running along the West side of the City.
 The Wabash River is the reason that people have settled in this area, including in prehistoric times.